 Waiting for leftovers, he eats better than us sometimes.

-Another big benefit is the extra safety and companionship of having a dog with you brings, more so when travelling solo.
-Dogs have great hearing, smell and night vision.
+Another big benefit is the extra safety and companionship that having a dog with you brings, more so when travelling solo.
+Dogs have great hearing, sense of smell, and night vision.

-They can be great at early warning against crocs, dingos, feral pigs and snakes.
+They can be excellent with giving an early warning against crocs, dingos, feral pigs and snakes.
 Also against things that go bump in the night, mainly other people who should not be so close to your camp.

 Dogs give you that safety and companionship.